sunfounder/galaxy-rvr/docs/source/scratch/sc7_obstacle_animate.rst

 Now, this mini-game is complete.

-Connect GalaxyRVR to the APP (refer to :ref:`app_connet`) and click the green flag to start the game.
+Connect GalaxyRVR to the APP (refer to :ref:`app_connect`) and click the green flag to start the game.

 You will see many rocks randomly generated on the stage.
 Your task is to use your hands to trigger the two IR sensors, guiding GalaxyRVR to successfully reach the right side of the stage.